AlexBelov/ponykeeper/README.md

-# Buhlib bot
+# Ponykeeper bot

-Telegram bot for handling typical chat-administration tasks and some custom stuff like book and alcohol-related achievements and ranks
+Telegram bot for handling typical chat-administration tasks and some custom stuff